Sign up for our newsletters

 Pet-Friendly Apartment Areas:

 Dubai has a wide range of veterinary clinics, but not all are created equal.
-We personally use the British Veterinary Hospital in Jumeirah because it meets UK standards, though it can be pricey.
+We personally use the British Veterinary Hospital in Jumeirah because it meets UK standards, though it can be a little pricey.
 When it comes to boarding your dog in Dubai, make sure to do your research.
-We’ve had great experiences with “My Second Home,” but not all places are as well-run.
+We’ve had great experiences with My Second Home, but not all places are as well-run.

-The Dubai heat is intense, and it can be dangerous for dogs.
+The Dubai heat is intense and can be dangerous for dogs.
 Walk your dog early in the morning or late in the evening to avoid heatstroke, and always check the ground temperature before heading out.
 If it’s too hot for your bare feet, it’s too hot for your dog’s paws.

 You might be surprised to know there are now quite a few pet-friendly beaches, hotels, and restaurants in Dubai, but you’ll need to do your research.
 Pets aren’t allowed in regular taxis, malls, or certain public spaces.
 Stay tuned for my upcoming blog posts, where I’ll review some of the best pet-friendly spots in Dubai—saving you the search!
+We recently visited The Strand Restaurant and it turned out to be a brilliant choice for dog owners, pups are welcome both inside and outside!

 Be the first to read our latest articles.

-2 Comments
+7 Comments

 Hi.